Scottish jewellery: Scottish pearls

 Pearls are often used in jewellery in Scotland.
 They were added to the Scottish Crown in the 16th century, and embroidered on the costumes of Mary, Queen of Scots and Anne of Denmark.
 They come from a pearl-bearing mussel, M. margaritifera, half the population of which are native to Scotland.
-A daughter of Thomas Thomson, an apothecary to the Quuen of Scots, wore a head dress set with 73 Scottish pearls all of equal size.
+A daughter of Thomas Thomson, an apothecary to the Queen of Scots, wore a head dress set with 73 Scottish pearls all of equal size.

 The Privy Council of Scotland regulated the collection of pearls in Scottish waters.
 In 1622 the pearl trade was investigated.
 A few pearls had been sold without licence in Aberdeen.
 Pearls were found in the Forth, the Cart near Paisley, and in some of the Galloway rivers.
 In 1620 Thomas Menzies of Durn and Cults, Provost of Aberdeen, gave James VI and I a valuable pearl found in the Kellie burn, a tributary of the River Ythan.
 The pearl is said to have been set in the royal crown.